 Spyker Cars just won’t give up.
 Despite being founded just 20 years ago, the Dutch marque has almost folded twice.
 An initial threat of bankruptcy was reverted in 2011, with closure once more narrowly avoided in 2015.
 But, from a company whose latin motto “Nulla tench in via est via”, literally translates as “For the tenacious, no road is impassable”, we’d expect nothing less.

 And it’s a good thing, too — because we’d miss the European manufacturer’s cars should they crash out of production.
 Earlier models, such as the Silverstris V8, may have been a little lacking in the beauty department, but the brand has found its feet of late.

-Vencer blend together retro and modern
+Vencer bring together retro and modern styling

-There must be something in the Dutch waters, because the equally impressive Vencer also hail from Holland.
+There must be something in the Dutch waters, because the equally impressive Vencer also hails from Holland.
 The marque’s Sarthe supercar was originally unveiled in 2013 by Prince Albert II of Monaco, and the first was sold at a Vencer dealership in China.